 Can lowering the dosage of Synthroid cause side effects?

 It’s unlikely that lowering Synthroid’s dosage causes side effects.
 But lowering your Synthroid dosage could cause or worsen symptoms of the condition you’re taking the drug to treat.
-This is because if your dosage is lowered, your body may no longer get enough thyroid hormone to help prevent or relieve your symptoms.
+This is because your body may no longer get enough thyroid hormone to help prevent or relieve your symptoms.

 If you have other questions about Synthroid dose adjustments and side effects, talk with your doctor or pharmacist.